 There are many different types of knives depending on the function and esthetics that are used.
 While you may have seen these knives in movies, many find them extremely useful when camping or hunting.
 Many of these knives are being collected due to the popularity and prevalence of these knives through history and popular culture.
 Some of these knives are worth many tens of thousands of dollars.
 They are also perfect for fishing, especially some of the smaller bowie knives, in addition to hunting.

 When hunting, bowie knives are preferred as they have longer blades that allow you to skin and butcher your kill with greater power without sacrificing the precision you need to work in some challenging spots.
+This is especially true for newbees, you can take a look at tips for a beginner hunter if you need help.
 Organizing your meat and skins at the right moment is key to preserving the meat during a long trip as you may want to butcher and skin while fresh.

 In addition to its superior reach, this blade can deal considerable damage thanks to its weight, making it ideal for defending yourself against human or animal attackers.